 A Midsummer Night’s Dream – 2009

 The Institute’s first foray onto the Edinburgh Fringe was in partnership with Beijing Film Academy whose production of this Shakespeare play featured music, dancing and martial arts fused with online computer gaming and video technology to create a visually spectacular performance.
 The magnificent McEwan Hall was transformed into a bizarre and fantastic dream setting using the multimedia skills of the chief video designer for the Beijing Olympics.
 The show was awarded four stars by the critics and seen by around 2000 people.
 Read more on our microsite.

 Working with the team at Edinburgh’s City Art Centre over ten weeks of the summer in 2008, the ground breaking China: A Photographic Portrait exhibition, loaned to the Institute by Guangdong Museum of Art, was seen by 11,000 paying visitors.
 The 600 vivid, controversial and thought-provoking images dating from 1951 to 2003 affected all those who saw the exhibition.
 Read more

 China Now in Scotland 2008

 China Now in Scotland was the largest ever festival of Chinese culture in the country, consisting of over 150 events drawing audiences of over 70,000, celebrating contemporary China in the year of the Beijing Olympics.
 The Institute coordinated and marketed the festival working in partnership with numerous partners and organisations.
-Read more on our microsite.
+See our YouTube video for an overview

 Cinema China 2007